-Refugees find Detroit a ‘paradise,’ hope more Syrians come
+Refugees find Detroit ‘paradise,’ hope for more Syrians

 Rahek Habbush and her parents consider themselves lucky, one of the few Syrian families who managed to escape their homeland, then Turkey and land in the United States, far from the war, death and hunger that hounded them for years.